Cal009/mildew-in-cherry-trees/README.md

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
-- The images used for the gallery page were taken from this other open-source site.
+- The photo used in the README file was found on [Pexels](https://www.pexels.com) from Julia Filirovska

 ### Heroku